mokshithamalla/powerbi-first-dashboard/README.md

 ![My First Power BI Dashboard](screenshots/dashboard.png)

+## 📈 Dashboard Overview

+This dashboard provides a visual overview of sales performance across different time periods, products, product categories, and countries.

+The report includes:

+- Total number of orders
+- Total number of customers
+- Total sales
+- Sales trends over time
+- Sales by product
+- Sales by product category
+- Country-level filtering
+- Product-category filtering
+- Date-range filtering

+## 🔍 What the Dashboard Shows

+The report uses several visualizations to explore sales performance.

+### Sales Trend

+A line chart shows how sales change over time, making it easier to identify periods of higher and lower sales.

+### Sales by Product

+A horizontal bar chart compares sales across individual products and highlights the highest-performing products.

+### Sales by Product Category

+A donut chart provides a breakdown of total sales across product categories.

+### Interactive Filters

+The report includes filters for:

+- Date
+- Country
+- Product category

+These allow the report to be explored from different perspectives.

 ## 🎯 Why I Built This

 I wanted to get hands-on experience with Power BI rather than only